Rechercher

 Note: This redesign exercise and this article were co-created with Anne-Laure, Carine and Charlotte of theDéjà Demain agencya 100% agency dedicated to new narratives.

-Carine Negroni (Déjà Demain), Marion Duchatelet (Badsender) and Thomas Défossez (Badsender) will explain how they went about rethinking the copywriting and design of Decathlon's product email.
+Carine Negroni (Déjà Demain), Marion Duchatelet (Badsender) and Thomas Défossez (Badsender) explained in a live session how they went about rethinking the copywriting and design of Decathlon's product email.
 You'll see the light mode, dark mode, desktop and mobile versions of the email.

 Why reinvent messages?